tensorflow/build/CONTRIBUTING.md

    only targets old versions of TF.
 Please keep up with patch releases for the latest official TF version.

-2. Please list a main contact and a backup contact who can update the build table if it gets out of date.
+2. Your build requires two maintainers: a main contact and a backup contact.
    Add these to the "Community Build Infra Owners" table in the README.

 Thank you!